HypertextAssassin0273/Google_IT_Automation_with_Python/c2_python_operating_system/m1_getting_your_python_on/readme.md

 * Utilize their Python environment and install additional Python modules, if needed
 * Run Python locally on their machines
 * Understand the benefits of automation but be aware of the pitfalls
-* Complete all assessments through Qwiklabs
+* Complete assessments through Qwiklabs